edgio-docs/edgio-docs/guides/caching.md

 ### debug

 The response was not cached because the request was issued with `x-xdn-debug` header set to `1`.
-In debug mode XDN will respond with more data useful for troubleshooting.
+In debug mode {{ PRODUCT_NAME }} will respond with more data useful for troubleshooting.
 However, the increased header footprint may lead to header overflow and other failures, so this should be used only during actual troubleshooting.

 ### pass